 You’ll probably need an electrician to install it since it’s unlikely that your house already has the proper electrical configuration.

 The best part of this tankless heater is endless hot water while using a markedly reduced amount of energy.
 You’ll never get to a cold shower, even if you are the last person in the house to use it.

-It has a small footprint, and will save a ton of space over traditional tank heaters, at 15.5 x 4.5 x 12.5 inches and weighing 19.6 pounds.
+It has a small footprint and will save a ton of space over traditional tank heaters, at 15.5 x 4.5 x 12.5 inches and weigh 19.6 pounds.

 It will need proper exterior ventilation, but this is a high efficiency condensing model.
 These produce a cool exhaust instead of hot, which will give you more options when choosing a ventilation system.

 You should probably have a professional install this, though it’s possible to do it yourself.
 It vents with PVC and works well overall.
 It’s efficient, and condensation is low.
 Overall a good choice for larger hot water needs.

 Rheem’s midsize machine is an electric heater that offers 6.6 gallons per minute with a 35-degree rise.
 It’s an outdoor installation natural gas heater.

 You’ll need to have a 3/4 inch gas line, but ventilation isn’t necessary since this is an outdoor installation.
 It comes with a remote so that you can adjust the temperature settings without having to go outside or handle the unit.

 It easily keeps water heated to the desired temperature and is 85% efficient.
 It’s perfect for small to midsize water heating needs, and spaces.

 Overall, its performance is similar to a tank heater in that it keeps the temperature consistent, and there’s no threat of cold water when turning off and on the water flow.
 Midsize family homes will do nicely with this unit.